kicksent/aravind-website/_pages/home.md

   - image_path: /assets/images/only-human-cover.jpg
     alt: "Collage of cover images of Only Human posts"
     title: "Only Human"
-    excerpt: 'I am interested in human emotions and the little things that make us human, and I write about these from time to time.'
+    excerpt: 'Things we do, the emotions we feel and the little everyday things that make us human.'
     url: "/only-human/"
     btn_label: "Read More"
     btn_class: "btn--primary"